manuelbieh/react-ssr-setup/README.md

 My goal is to provide a well-tested, easily configurable and adjustable React Starter Project that gives you a good basis to start your own project on.
 As minimal as possible with as much functionality as necessary.

-I use this Starter Project in several real-word projects already so it is battle-tested already and everytime I fix a bug or add a feature I find useful I will also update this Starter Project.
+I use this Starter Project in several real-word projects so it is battle-tested and everytime I fix a bug or add a feature I find useful I will also update this Starter Project.
 I will also keep the dependencies up-to-date on a regular basis and will also stay updated with all the latest and greatest best practices in the React world and integrate them if possible and useful!

 If you have any questions you can always [open an issue on Github](https://github.com/manuelbieh/react-ssr-setup/issues) or reach out to me on [https://www.twitter.com/manuelbieh](Twitter)!